AaronV-T/Safeguard/README.md

 Option to force the "Floating Combat Text" interface option to be enabled.

-Option to show a timer for when the player will be unflagged from PvP.
+Option to show a timer to track when the player will be unflagged from PvP.

 Options to notify the player when:
   * The player or a group member disconnects.